Amundsen and Scott drive Antarctica tourism rebound

 "It's a place that has such an impact on you," he said.
 "But a lot of people seem to put out of mind that it is possible to do it."

-Earth's only continent without a permanent human population welcomes most travellers from the United States, Australia, Germany and the UK, according to the International Association of Antarctica Tour Operators (IAATO).
+Earth's only continent without a permanent human population welcomes most travelers from the United States, Australia, Germany and the UK, according to the International Association of Antarctica Tour Operators (IAATO).

 Around 25,320 people travelled to the continent during the 2011/2012 season, a drop of 25 percent on the previous year as the global recession hurt bookings.